-Best sources of Cysteine: Your body can manufacture cysteine from methionine, an essential amino acid.
-The major dietary sources of cysteine include broccoli, wheat germ, Brussels sprouts, and some dairy products like milk and yogurt.
+Best food sources of Cysteine: Your body can manufacture cysteine from methionine, an essential amino acid.
+The major dietary sources of methionine include eggs, beef liver, broccoli, wheat germ, Brussels sprouts, and some dairy products like milk and yogurt.
 Daily RDA of methionine for an adult of 68kg weight is 1.1g.

 Glycine and collagen

 While ingesting collagen isn’t the direct way to top up the levels of collagen in your hair, supplementing your diet with the building blocks: vitamin C and glycine – can provide strength for your muscles, skin, cartilage, blood, bones, ligaments – and hair.
 Another way to manufacture collagen locally on your scalp is through dermarolling.

 As tempting as it this “fix” sounds, a more sustainable way to top up your keratin levels comes from within.
 Think balanced nutrition with necessary amount of whole proteins supplemented with key aminos: cysteine and glycine as building blocks of keratin within your hair follicle.